Your Cart is Empty

 Therefore, this it really a food hacking exercise that can result in inconsistent outcomes.

 We are committed to bringing you a wide range of probiotic yogurt making solutions.
-If you’re new to this conversation, we’ve written an earlier blog post on Lactobacillus Reuteri here.
-It comes with a step by step recipe and images on ‘How to make L. Reuteri yogurt’ with cow’s milk in a Luvele yogurt maker.
-The good news is – we’ve now developed a dairy free version!
+If you’re new to making yogurt with Lactobacillus Reuteri, we’ve written a blog post on the benefits here.
+The good news is – we’ve developed a dairy free version using canned coconut milk.
+This plant-based version is based on Dr Davis’s original formula using BioGaia Gastrus probiotic tablets as a starter culture.

 You must also avoid coconut milk and cream that contain coconut oil.
-You may be familiar with this in canned coconut products.
-In cooler weather, the coconut oil sets as a hard layer of fat at the top.
+Unfortunately, the percentage of coconut oil is not specified in the ingredients list.
+In cooler weather, the coconut oil sets as a hard layer.
 This coconut oil will similarly set hard on top of your yogurt once refrigerated, and although it’s not bad for you, it adds an unpleasant texture to the yogurt.
-Unfortunately, the percentage of coconut oil in milk and cream products is never specified in the ingredients list.
+If you end up with a solidified layer of coconut oil on top, it won’t ruin your yogurt, simply, lift it off rather than try to stir it through.
 Apart from the brands we have trialled and recommend, it’s a matter of experimentation.
-If you end up with a solidified layer of coconut oil on top, it’s won’t ruin your yogurt.
-Lift it off rather than try to stir it through.

-We have had success with all of these brands.
+We have had success with the following brands.
 For image references we have linked to Amazon, but the products may be available in grocery stores near you or available elsewhere online.
 Feel free to try one product (as we have) or a combination.
 Some readers find using a combination of coconut cream and milk lends creamier results.

 AROY D canned coconut milk, available from Asian grocers globally (not organic and not BPA free)